Archive: Miller Center Fellowship Mentors

 W. Elliot Brownlee is Professor Emeritus of American Economic History at the University of California, Santa Barbara.
 His current research interests include the financing of World War I, taxing and spending during the Reagan Presidency, and comparative fiscal history of Japan and the United States since World War I. Among his recent publications are Federal Taxation in America: A Short History; The Reagan Presidency: Pragmatic Conservatism and its Legacies (co-edited with Hugh Davis Graham); and "Taxation in the U.S. during World War I: Alternatives and Legacies" in Taxation, State, and Civil Society in Germany and the United States from the 18th to the 20th Century (forthcoming).

-Mentor: Tom Burke, Wellesley College
+Mentor: Tom Burke, Professor of Political Science, Wellesley College

 Fellow: Emily Zackin, Princeton University